apvarun/digital-garden-hugo-theme/exampleSite/content/articles/primary-menu.md

 - name → Title of the menu item
 - url → Path to navigate
-- weight → USed to decide the order of menu items
+- weight → Used to decide the order of menu items

 If the link points to an external website, the external icon is already displayed.